 21.6.
 Develop all web applications (internal and external, including web administrative access to application(s)) based on secure coding best practice.
 Cover, at a minimum, prevention of common OWASP Top 10 coding vulnerabilities in software development processes, including the following:

-22. Transfer of Information
+22. Transfer of Information Policy

 22.1.2.
 Monitor all data exchange channels to detect unauthorized information releases.